Back to blog

 Level 1 (Token): “Hi Sarah, I help SaaS companies book more meetings.
 Would you be open to a quick call?”

-Level 2 (Segment): “Most VP Sales at Series A startups find that their SDR team spends 60% of their time on manual research instead of selling.
+Level 2 (Segment): “Most VP Sales at Series A startups find that their SDR team spends most of its time on manual research instead of selling.
 We automate the research layer so reps focus on conversations.”

 Level 3 (Signal): “Saw you just posted about hiring your third SDR this quarter.
 Scaling the team that fast usually means outbound research becomes the bottleneck before pipeline does.
 We built an AI research layer that cuts SDR prep time from 15 minutes per prospect to under 30 seconds, so your new hires ramp faster.”